How it works

 | 3 | Google Translate | 951 | 37 | 15 | 22 |

-Ongoing and planned work on the evaluation platform includes increasing the number of evaluators per system, publishing dialect-specific leaderboards as volume permits, expanding the reference sentence set to cover additional domains and registers, and feeding evaluator feedback into the continued development of the Heritage Lab translator.Participation
+Priorities for the coming months include getting all systems past the 50-match threshold, publishing dialect-specific results as volume grows, expanding the reference sentence set to cover more domains and registers, and feeding evaluator feedback directly into the next version of our translator.Get involved